At Inspiro Recovery, our mission is to GUIDE our peers who are struggling with drug and alcohol addiction to find and maintain long-term recovery.

 The Latin the word ‘spiro’ translates to 'breath of life.'
 A similar Italian word 'spero' means ‘hope’.
 At Inspiro Recovery, we know from personal experience that both breath and hope are essential to recovery.
 We have been there.
 We understand.
 So, let us help.

-Inspiro Recoveryprovides an up and coming type of social support service known as 'peer recovery support', which is designed to fill the needs of people in or seeking recovery.
+Inspiro Recovery provides Sober Companions services that are used to engage social support through our 'peer recovery support', which is designed to fill the needs of people in or seeking recovery.
 As the word peer implies, peer recovery support services are designed and delivered by people who have experienced both substance use disorder and recovery.
-Through our lived experience, we can help people become and stay engaged in the recovery process and reduce the likelihood of relapse.
+Through the collective of our lived experience, we can help people become and stay engaged in the recovery process and reduce the likelihood of relapse.

-Our services are designed and delivered by peers who have been successful in the recovery process, they embody a powerful message of hope, as well as a wealth of experiential knowledge.
+Our services are designed and delivered by Coaches, Companions and Peers who have been successful in the recovery process, they embody a powerful message of hope, as well as a wealth of experiential knowledge.
 The services can effectively extend the reach of treatment beyond the clinical setting into the everyday environment of those seeking to achieve or sustain recovery.

 A person in early recovery is often faced with the need to abandon friends and/or social networks that promote and help sustain a substance use disorder, but has no alternatives to put in their place that support recovery.
-Peer recovery support service providers can help such peers make new friends and begin to build alternative social networks.
+Inspiros Sober Companion support service providers can help such peers make new friends and begin to build alternative social networks.
 These activities provide a sense of acceptance and belonging to a group, as well as the opportunity to practice new social skills.

 The Adaptability of Peer Recovery Support Services

-One strength of peer recovery support services has been their adaptability to many stages and modalities of recovery, as well as to different service settings and organizational contexts.
+One strength of Sober Companion Peer Recovery Support Services has been their adaptability to many stages and modalities of recovery, as well as to different service settings and organizational contexts.
 This adaptability makes them an effective vehicle for extending support for recovery beyond the treatment system and into the communities where people live and to people following different pathways to recovery.

 Focus on Strengths and Resiliencies

-Our peer recovery support services incorporates a strengths perspective built on people’s resiliencies and capacities rather than providing services focused primarily on correcting their deficits, disabilities, or problems.
+Our Sober Companion, Sober Coaching and Peer Recovery Support Services incorporates a strengths perspective built on people’s resiliencies and capacities rather than providing services focused primarily on correcting their deficits, disabilities, or problems.
 Emphasis is on uncovering, reaffirming, and enhancing the abilities, interests, knowledge, resources, aspirations, and hopes of individuals, families, groups, and communities.
 This approach assumes that the ability to recognize one’s own strengths and identify internal and external resources enhances a person’s chances of success in setting and achieving goals and in realizing his or her aspirations.

 Self-Direction, Empowerment, and Choice